 The people of Nieuwoudtville have long valued their natural environment and the Nieuwoudtville Wild Flower Reserve was created to conserve some of the spectacular and unique local plants.
 The reserves at the Nieuwoudtville waterfall and Oorlogskloof also protect unique features of the environment.
 Visitors wanting a memento from the ‘Bulb Capital of the World’ can purchase local bulbs from the Nieuwoudtville Bulb Nursery.

-The variety of habitats around Nieuwoudtville has resulted in a grepapkuilsfontein211110_resizedat diversity of small to medium sized animals.
+The variety of habitats around Nieuwoudtville has resulted in a great diversity of small to medium sized animals.
 Amongst the smallest are the insects, which are always abundant but are never well known.
 Sixty-three species of ant and nearly 200 species of bees and wasps have been recorded from the area.
 The harvester ant is one of the more conspicuous insects and can be seen gathering seeds and carting them off to the nest along well worn foraging paths.
 Ants may also have more subtle interactions such as their relationships with Iycaenid butterflies in which the butterfly larvae are carried into ant nests and tended by worker ants.
 One such butterfly, Lepidochrysops mcgregori, was described from the farm Glenlyon, (now Hantam National Botanical Garden) south of Nieuwoudtville, in 1968.

 About 44 species of reptile occur within the Nieuwoudtville area.
 Rocky parts of the landscape, such as the sandstone, dolerite koppies, and karoo are important habitats for the 24 lizards, 16 snakes and four tortoises that occur here.
 Renosterveld is generally poor in reptiles due to the absence of rocks and to dense shrub cover.
 Cultivated lands are also not good for reptiles as the rocks that provide shelter are usually removed during clearing.
 During surveys of reptiles in the region, only three species (angulate tortoise, karoo sand snake, and spotted sand lizard) were found in Renosterveld and none were found in areas that had been cultivated.